The CAMDA Contest Challenges

 Three datasets of synthetic patients have been subsequently created for this challenge since CAMDA 2023.
 Both datasets were generated from a real cohort retrieved from the Health Population Database (Base Poblacional de Salud, BPS) at the Andalusian Health System (Spain), by performing a Dual Adversarial AutoEncoder (DAAE) approach:

-1. The first dataset (1st generation, 2023) was originally created for CAMDA 2023.
+The first dataset (1st generation, 2023) was originally created for CAMDA 2023.
 It includes a list of pathologies for 999,936 synthetic patients ordered by visits, which was generated from a total of 979,308 real diabetes patients.
 Used visits from real diabetes patients were originally collected till the end of 2019.
 Additionally all visits feature an age-range (decades) label.
 This dataset is still available and usable for this challenge, both by itself or combined with the second generation.
-This first generation can be dowloaded here.
+This first generation can be downloaded here.

-2. The second dataset (2nd generation, 2024) includes a new list of pathologies for 999,936 synthetic patients, which were labeled increasing the age resolution to years.
+The second dataset (2nd generation, 2024) includes a new list of pathologies for 999,936 synthetic patients, which were labeled increasing the age resolution to years.
 This dataset was generated from an extended cohort of 984,414 real diabetes patients.
 This dataset is provided as it was generated (raw version) as well as after a minor pre-processing to clean up inconsistencies (pre-processed version).
 The second generation can be downloaded here.

 Two challenges are suggested on both datasets, although any other original analysis you may think will also be welcomed: